N-400 PROCESSING TIME — MIAMI

 2026 Backlog Context

-Miami processing times have been extended significantly in 2026 following the October 2025 filing surge.
+Miami processing times have improved significantly — USCIS currently shows 6.5 months as of May 2026, well below previous estimates.
 With approximately 630,000 N-400 cases pending nationally as of January 2026, all major metro offices are operating with elevated queues.

 HOW TO CHECK YOUR MIAMI N-400 CASE STATUS